Course Outline

 1. Introduction to Deep Reinforcement Learning for Government

-- Differences between Supervised, Unsupervised, and Reinforcement Learning
+- Comparison between Supervised, Unsupervised, and Reinforcement Learning methods

 2. Reinforcement Learning Fundamentals for Government

-- State, Action, Reward, Policy, and Value functions
+- Key concepts: State, Action, Reward, Policy, and Value functions

-- Monte Carlo methods and Temporal-Difference (TD) learning
+- Overview of Monte Carlo methods and Temporal-Difference (TD) learning techniques

 3. Implementing Basic RL Algorithms for Government